 Emerson's Aesthetic Revolution

 In this paper, Shan Gao will address the metaphysical foundations for aesthetic revolution in Emerson.
-When addressing the aesthetic revolution in Emerson, she will also make a comparative study with Zhuang Zi, who also completes aesthetic revolution in his lifetime.
+When addressing the aesthetic revolution in Emerson, she will ive study with Zhuang Zi, who also completes aesthetic revolution in his lifetime.